alelouis/alelouis.github.io.old/_posts/2021-07-10-having-fun-with-covariance-matrices.md

 ## **Short introduction to transformation matrices**

-**Matrices are a simple yet a vast topic.** Actually, one can project all sorts of things onto this conceptual object, geometrical transformation being one of them.
+**Matrices are a simple yet vast topic.** Actually, one can project all sorts of things onto this conceptual object, geometrical transformation being one of them.

 *I love thinking about matrices and their properties as geometrical phenomena, with shapes and movements.
 I will try to share my excitement about it in this blog post.*